 Let’s start with switching off the automatic offload:

 - Go to the Settings app > General > iPad (or iPhone) Storage

 At the bottom section, you will see a list of applications present on your device and see how much space they occupy.
 Press on one of them and see more information and options.
 Extra options may be useful if you want to limit Apple’s applications.
 As a rule, devices don’t allow to delete them, but you can adjust functions by changing some of their options.

 It really makes sense to offload heavyweight applications.
 Take a look at a screenshot above: GarageBand is a pretty large application.
-But in addition, app’s content – in this case songs – takes place, too.
+But in addition, the app’s content – in this case, songs – takes place, too.
 If you offload the app itself, you will get 1,44 GB of free space and all of your songs (824, 7 MB of music) will stay untouched.

 If you are worried about your favorite songs or other files, make sure to make a backup before offloading applications.
 However, remember that this function is a perfect solution to free some space.

 More ways to save space on your device

 - Settings app > General > iPad (or iPhone) Storage

 Take a careful look at the options offered there.
 You will see that Safari has space-saving options like deleting your reading list in one click.

 Also, there is a section called Messages that gives you information about your dialogues, sent videos, images, and even stickers.